-2. Reporting Violations
+2. REPORTING VIOLATIONS

-Directors, officers and employees are expected not only to comply with various laws, statutes, rules, regulations, stock exchange policies and the Code's ethical standards but are expected to report situations of non-compliance with respect to this Code of which they become aware.
+Directors, officers and employees are responsible for complying with various laws, statutes, rules, regulations, stock exchange policies and the Code's ethical standards and reporting situations of non-compliance with respect to this Code of which they become aware.
 Beyond instances of non-compliance, directors, officers and employees may also report concerns relating to ethics and business conduct.